- 11 February 2020

 How much does a Practice Nurse get paid?

-In general, practice nurses are the equivalent of Band 6 nurses within the hospital.
+In general, practice nurses are the equivalent of Band 6 nurses.

 However, the practices don't work with the Agenda for Change, they are private companies and you are employed by the practitioners.